-The record for the fastest one-furlong horse race was set in a claiming race of all places.
-Travel Plan, a Quarter Horse, set the record of 11.493 seconds at the Los Alamitos Racecourse in 2009.
-Thoroughbreds don’t compete in races that are just one-furlong in length.
+The record for the fastest 1-furlong horse race was set in a claiming race of all places.
+Travel Plan, a quarter horse, set the record of 11.493 seconds at the Los Alamitos Racecourse in 2009.
+Thoroughbreds don’t compete in races that are just 1 furlong in length.

 Two-Furlong Race Record

-This record was set by a Thoroughbred named Drip Brew in 2020.
-Remember, two furlongs equals a quarter-mile, and Drip Brew ran it in 19.93 seconds, beating the long-standing record set previously in 2008 of 20.57 seconds by Winning Brew.
+This record was set by a thoroughbred named Drip Brew in 2020.
+Remember, 2 furlongs equals 1/4 of a mile, and Drip Brew ran it in 19.93 seconds, beating the long-standing record set previously in 2008 of 20.57 seconds by Winning Brew.

 Five-Furlong Race Record

-The fastest time on a five-furlong race is just over 55 seconds, set by a Thoroughbred named Chinook Pass in 1982.
+The fastest time on a 5-furlong race is just over 55 seconds, set by a thoroughbred named Chinook Pass in 1982.

 Furlong is a term not often used in the modern era.
-If you’re a big fan of horseracing, then it might benefit you to understand this term and where it comes from.
+If you’re a big fan of horseracing, though, it might benefit you to understand this term and where it came from.
 Remember, only races that are shorter than a mile will be measured in furlongs.
-Otherwise, they’ll be expressed in miles and fractions, which makes them much easier to understand.
-A furlong is equal to one-eighth of a mile, so eight furlongs make a mile.
-Just remember that easy conversion and you’ll always never be confused about the length of a race.
+Otherwise, they’ll be expressed in miles and fractions, which makes them easier to understand.
+A furlong is equal to 1/8 of a mile, so 8 furlongs make 1 mile.
+Just remember that easy conversion, and you’ll always never be confused about the length of a race!

 Featured Image Credit: gabriel12, Shutterstock